 3. Get patients to post positive reviews

-Gathering patient reviews is one of the most critical aspects of a doctor’s online reputation management.
+Gathering patient reviews is one of the most critical aspects of a doctor’s reputation management.
 You must harness your patient base by encouraging them to be your brand’s cheerleaders.
 A recent survey found that 7 out of 10 people will leave an online review if they’re asked to.
 This means training your staff to ask satisfied patients to leave reviews of your services, is an effective way to gather more positivity.
 Your goal should be to generate a steady stream of patient reviews so that any prospect who is browsing review sites can find recent positive reviews of your practice.

 4. Monitor and control online conversations